View Space: Learning Representation across Arbitrary Graphs: Complexity Analysis

 \revised{ As shown in \Cref{tbl:empirical_time_measure}, RGVT exhibits higher training and inference time than the GNN baselines due to three main reasons.
 First, RGVT uses a deeper architecture: with a recurrent depth of 8 in our configuration, its effective depth is roughly 4× that of 2-layer \acp{GNN}.
 Second, view stacking requires $C$ aggregations per layer, whereas standard \acp{GNN} perform only a single aggregation.
 Third, the dense transformation in GVT incurs $\mathcal{O}(NFC^{2})$ complexity, compared to $\mathcal{O}(NH^{2})$ in typical \acp{GNN}.
 Under our settings, when the feature dimension satisfies $F > 128^{2}/5^{2} \approx 655$, the dense multiplication becomes slower by approximately a factor of $F/655$.
 Despite these factors, RGVT remains practical: its pre-training time on OGBN-Arxiv is approximately 10 minutes, and inference across all 28 graphs requires only 0.052 second. }

-\revised{ \mypar{Practical Advantages} RGVT offers two significant complexity benefits.
+\mypar{Practical Advantages} RGVT offers two significant complexity benefits.
 First, its fully inductive nature enables direct operation on unseen datasets without any retraining or fine-tuning.
 Only a lightweight predictor needs to be trained $L$ times to select an appropriate recurrent depth.
-However, \acp{GNN} require full training and extensive hyperparameter tuning per-dataset for sufficient performance.
+In contrast, GNNs require full retraining and extensive per-dataset hyperparameter tuning to achieve competitive performance, and often demanding substantial domain expertise.
 Second, once RGVT produces representations, they can be cached and reused.
-In contrast, \acp{GNN} must be retrained, and GraphAny must recompute its linear \acp{GNN} whenever the label space changes or when switching tasks.
-Together, these properties yield substantial efficiency benefits, mirroring the advantages of pretrained encoders in NLP and CV. }
+Second, once RGVT produces node representations, they can be cached and reused across tasks.
+By comparison, standard GNNs must be retrained, and GraphAny must recompute its linear GNN components whenever the label space changes.
+Together, these properties yield substantial efficiency benefits, mirroring the advantages of pretrained encoders in NLP and CV.

-\revised{\mypar{Summary} Although RGVT has higher training and inference time than conventional \acp{GNN}, its overall complexity remains linear in both graph size and feature dimension.
-Crucially, RGVT operates without any retraining or tuning on new datasets, and its representations can be computed once and reused across different label spaces and tasks.
-These advantages make the FI-NRL paradigm and RGVT a compelling solution, as cross-dataset scalability and representation reusability are often the dominant factors for practical efficiency in real-world applications.}